 What is CAMWorks?

 CAMWorks is arguably the most advanced CAM programming software currently available.
 It offers a next-generation, best-in-class computer numerical control (CNC) programming interface that enables users to program smarter and machine faster.
 You can use the program on a stand-alone platform, but for our purposes, it fully integrates with SOLIDWORKS.
-In fact, it is CAMWorks technology that powers SOLIDWORKS CAM.
+In fact, it is the technology in this software that powers SOLIDWORKS CAM.

 How do SOLIDWORKS and CAMWorks Work Together?